-The Healthy Schools Healthy Communities initiative works at the school district level, and school districts in turn reach out to their K-8 schools.
-Schools conduct wellness assessments and create action plans in order to meet intermediate outcomes and the long-term goal of reducing the incidence of childhood obesity in their districts.
+Launched in 2013, the Healthy Schools Healthy Communities initiative worked at the school district level, and school districts in turn reached out to their K-8 schools.
+Schools conducted wellness assessments and created action plans in order to meet intermediate outcomes and the long-term goal of reducing childhood obesity rates in their districts.

-School wellness committee action plans address school foods, physical education/activity, health education, school policy, and family engagement.
-MFH provides a resource guide of approaches and programs to assist in the development of concrete action steps that may be funded.
+School wellness committee action plans addressed school foods, physical education/activity, health education, school policy, and family engagement.
+MFH provided a resource guide of approaches and programs to assist in the development of concrete action steps.

-Key to these efforts is our support for a school district wellness coordinator, who develops and organizes committees and offers expert technical assistance.
+Key to these efforts was our support for a school district wellness coordinator, who developed and organized committees and offered expert technical assistance.

 Reach out to one of our contacts for more information.

 - Read more: Changemaking Now – Fall 2023